cannatag/ldap3/docs/manual/source/tutorial_abstraction_basic.rst

           X-DEPRECATED: surName
         OidInfo: ('2.5.4.4', 'ATTRIBUTE_TYPE', ['sn', 'surname'], 'RFC4519')

-As you can see *person* is a subclass of *top* in the LDAP schema hierarchy.
-Mandatory (MUST) Attributes are listed separately from optional (MAY) Attributes.
+As you can see *person* is a structural subclass of the abstract *top* class in the LDAP schema hierarchy.
+For convenience mandatory (MUST) Attributes are listed separately from optional (MAY) Attributes because are the attributes that must always be present in the entry.
 You can also access the Attribute definitions as if they were standard properties of the ``obj_person`` object.